MDU-PHL/abritamr/README.md

 # abriTAMR

-abriTAMR runs AMRFinder on a list of given isolates and collates the results into a table, separating genes identified into functionally relevant groups.
+abriTAMR runs AMRFinderPlus on a list of given isolates and collates the results into a table, separating genes identified into functionally relevant groups.